 Racial equity in higher education, Asian American college students, affirmative action, college admissions, race and religion, race/climate in STEM

 Julie J. Park is associate professor of education at the University of Maryland, College Park.
-Her research addresses racial equity in higher education, with a focus on the campus racial climate and college admissions.
+Her research addresses racial equity in higher education, addressing the campus racial climate and college admissions.
 She also studies the complex ways that Asian Americans experience structural advantage and/or disadvantage in the realm of education.
 Her book Race on Campus: Debunking Myths with Data (Harvard Education Press, 2018), winner of an AESA Critics Choice Award, tackles misconceptions about how race and diversity work in college admissions and campus life.
 She is also the author of When Diversity Drops: Race, Religion, and Affirmative Action in Higher Education (Rutgers University Press, 2013), an ethnographic examination of how a campus religious community was affected over time by Proposition 209, California's ban on race-conscious admissions.

 Calvin Seminar on the Power of Race in American Religion